fabyho/unyleya_projeto_cicd_Fabio_Junior/README.md

 # Azure Voting App

 This sample creates a multi-container application in an Azure Kubernetes Service (AKS) cluster.
 The application interface has been built using Python / Flask.
 The data component is using Redis.
-TESTE
+TESTE - Novo

 To walk through a quick deployment of this application, see the AKS [quick start](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough?WT.mc_id=none-github-nepeters).